Measuring Innovation Potential.

 - Create an improved working environment

-The need for a measurement tool
+The need for a measurement tool.

 In the current economic climate, there is significant pressure to produce greater output for the same cost or for the same output at reduced cost.
 Either way we must find alternative ways of providing products and services to our customers.

 In order to manage Innovation successfully, you need to be able to define it within your own environment and then measure it.
-We use an Innovation model which is flexible enough to do this and which leads logically to the Innovation Toolkit.
+I use an Innovation model which is flexible enough to do this and which leads logically to the Innovation Toolkit.

-What does the Innovation Toolkit consist of?
+What does the Innovation Potential Indicator consist of?

-The Innovation report
+The Innovation report.

 The report is created using the results from 4 different types of survey.
 The first shows the overall Innovation capacity.
 Examples of the graphical output are shown below.